 Lots of customers have reached out to us regarding the changes to Coke Zero’s ingredients and the impact that this recipe change may have on maintaining ketosis.
 With so much conflicting information out there, we asked our Nutritional Expert, Ashley English, to clarify exactly what this means for particularly our Total Solution customers.

 Ketosis is a state of metabolism whereby your body uses fat rather than carbohydrates as its main fuel source.
-Our Total Solution Plan can stimulate nutritional ketosis because you’re eating fewer carbs than normal, producing less insulin and enjoying the maximum fat-loss benefits.
+Our Total Solution Plan can stimulate fasted ketosis because you’re eating fewer calories than normal.

 Remember, however, that you do not need to enter into a state of ketosis in order to lose weight on our diet.